awave1/lecture-notes/grst205/final.md

 - Empire split into 4 parts ruled by either a senior or a junior emperor
   - senior -> augustus
   - junior -> caesar
+- Constantine obtains sole power, his sons split empire again
+- these reforms -> fragmentation of Roman Empire split between Western and Eastern Mediterranean

+The Empire was divided into two halves, an Eastern and a Western one.
+Each of four emperors governed one quarter of each side.

 - size of army increased
   - Every army was loyal to their emperor.
 - size of bureaucracy increased

-- Constantine obtains sole power, his sons split empire again
-- these reforms -> fragmentation of Roman Empire split between Western and Eastern Mediterranean
+System collapsed after death of Constantius.
+His son, Constantine was declared as the new Augustus by his own troops.
+Soon after, Maxentius, son of Maximian, became Augustus.
+After years of confusion, with more individuals claiming titles, Constantine obtains sole power.

 #### Constantine's Reign